mars-project/meps/mep-0002-simplify-data-structure.md

 ### Modification of Operand

-We need to generated a `op_id`field for every Operand, and maintain a mapping from `op_id`to Operand like follows so as to find the corresponding Operand and construct the Operand instance.
+We need to generate a `op_id`field for every Operand, and maintain a mapping from `op_id`to Operand like follows so as to find the corresponding Operand and construct the Operand instance.
 For convenience, we take the following steps to generate `op_id` and mapping:

 - `op_id = hash("Operand's full path")`